Scheduling problems

 Select the Resource Usage menu

-NOTE: MS Project has a function to automatically 'level' resources.
+NOTE: Microsoft Project has a function to automatically 'level' resources.
 This process smooths out workload across the project.

 What else could you try?